Stock market today: Wall Street edges lower as Treasury yields climb back above 4%

 PepsiCo will report its latest quarterly results on Tuesday, but the momentum will really pick up on Friday.
 That's when JPMorgan Chase, Wells Fargo and Bank of New York Mellon will report, as banks dominate the early days of reporting season.

-Bank stocks were modestly higher on Monday, adding to gains from Friday when the stronger-than-expected jobs report raised hopes that customers will borrow more money and make good on paying it back.
+Bank stocks were holding relatively steady on Monday, with several adding to gains from Friday when the stronger-than-expected jobs report raised hopes that customers will borrow more money and make good on the loans.

 Elsewhere on Wall Street, winemaker Duckhorn Portfolio more than doubled after a private-equity firm said it would buy the company for roughly $1.95 billion in cash.